NehaKalibhat/cmsc422-spring2020/project2/README.md

 Implement the function `draw_digits` in [`PCA.ipynb`](PCA.ipynb).
 Here, [`matplotlib`](https://matplotlib.org/) will be useful for you.

-### 1.3 - Normalized Eigenvalues [10%]
+### 1.3 - Plotting Explained Variance [10%]

-Plot the normalized eigenvalues for the MNIST digits.
+Plot the explained variance of the principal components, with x-axis being the number of principal components, and the y-axis being the percent variance explained.
 How many eigenvectors do you have to include before you've accounted for 90% of the variance?
 95%?
+Label these points on your plot.

 ### 1.4 - Visualization of Dimensionality Reduction [5%]